 10. The Giver by Lois Lowry

-Lois Lowry’s 1993 dystopian children’s book has made waves for nearly three decades now.
-Set in a seemingly utopian community where everyone has a clear role and family group, the novel turns quickly dark when a boy named Jonas realizes the high cost of living without pain, war, or blatant hatred.
-As the underworld of this dystopia is revealed, readers are exposed to mentions of infanticide, suicide, and euthanasia.
+Lois Lowry’s 1993 dystopian book for children has made waves for nearly three decades now.
+Set in a seemingly utopian community where everyone has a clear role and family group, The Giver turns dark when a boy named Jonas realizes the high cost of living without pain, war or blatant hatred.
+As the underworld of this dystopia is revealed, readers are exposed to mentions of infanticide, suicide and euthanasia.
 These themes—along with some violent passages—led to the story’s first banned books case in 1994.
 Despite its somewhat grown-up themes, Lowry’s Newbery Medal–winning classic is a worthy read (or listen; it’s available as an audiobook on Audible) for all kids.

 11. Alice’s Adventures in Wonderland by Lewis Carroll

 This whimsical 1865 novel by Lewis Carroll has been adapted numerous times in literature, onstage and on screen, but it’s not beloved worldwide.
 The story centers on Alice’s disorienting adventure down a rabbit hole and into a fantasy world of talking animals and utterly absurd events (ahem, Mad Hatter tea party).
 It’s obvious why some parents might feel bewildered by this nonsensical book.
 But is its psychedelic-like prose worth banning?
 In 1931, the governor of China’s Hunan province thought so.
 He believed it was “disastrous to put animals and human beings on the same level,” as the book does.

 12. All Boys Aren’t Blue by George M. Johnson